 By providing a safe environment we will support young people to express their views but also appreciate the impact their views can have on others.
 We will encourage learners to take responsibility for their actions and to understand that the use of violence to further any cause is intolerable.
 Staff will be briefed on the indicators of possible extremism and radicalisation and will refer any concerns to the Safeguarding Team immediately.

-Ofsted inspected Sandwell Adult and Family Learning Service in May 2016 and made the following assessment;
+Ofsted inspected Sandwell Adult and Family Learning Service in March 2023 and were rated as a Good Provider

 The Ofsted report listed the following strengths: